 3 Check for Redirections Created with Rank Math

-Open the recently created URL inside Rank Math and look through its settings.
+Open the recently created redirection inside Rank Math and look through its settings.
 Here is an example.

 There are a few things to note here that might help in resolving the issue.

 - Each redirect can have multiple options configured in it.
-So, it might look like only 1 redirect is taking place, but you might have configured multiple URLs inside Rank Math and that might be the cause of the problem.
+So, it might look like only 1 redirect is taking place, but you might have configured multiple URLs inside Rank Math, which might cause the problem.

 - Rank Math offers various matching options to give you immense flexibility in creating redirects.
 You can see an example image below, which shows all the options.

 As you can see, many Source URLs could have been added that will cause more than 1 URL to be redirected to a destination URL.

 To find the root cause of the problem, check all the redirections you’ve created since the error started and verify if any redirects have problems.
 Once you fix those issues, check to see if the troublesome redirects have disappeared.

 4 Theme or Plugin Conflict

 Sometimes, a conflict between plugins or themes can cause serious issues to the entire website.
 This might lead to unwanted 301 redirects or even put you on a redirect loop.